int128/kubelogin/README.md

 2018/08/27 15:03:09 Updated /home/user/.kube/config
 ```

-or run as a plugin:
+or run as a kubectl plugin:

 ```
 % kubectl oidc-login